 For example, students are familiar with the word party but may not know the verbs have or give that go with it and, as a result, say *make a party.
 This activity helps students expand their collocational knowledge of the nouns they already know, but it can be adapted for other parts of speech.
 For more on lexical cards, click here to read the article.

 Aim: deepen student’s knowledge of partially known vocabulary items; develop collocational links between words

 Material: a lot of postcard-sized cards (or cut A4 size card into four)

 Choose 10 nouns your students are familiar with or have recently learnt.
 Abstract nouns work better for this activity.
 Using www.just-the-word.com look up the most common collocations with these nouns.
 Enter the desired noun in the search field.
 Most common verb collocates can be found in the V obj *n* section (Verb + noun as object).
-For example, these are the verb collocates of the noun 'exam':
+For example, clicking the link above will show you which verbs collocate of the noun 'exam':

 Scroll down the page and you will find most common adjective collocates in the ADJ *n* section (Adjective + noun).
 Nouns acting as adjectives, i.e. nouns that precede and modify other nouns, can also be included in the activity.
 For example, election before campaign or entrance before exam (see below).
 These can be found in the N *n* section.

 You will also need to prepare a lot of postcard-sized cards (or cut A4 size card into four) for students to record collocations on.

 Display or write on the board 10 nouns you have chosen:

 |Sample list for B2/C1 students||Sample list for A2/B1 students|